Breakthrough Shrines Workshop – My 2005 Notes

 If you’re covering a matchbook, put the adhesive on the matchbook, then stick a too-large piece of paper/fabric to it.

-After the adhesive dries, trim it.
+After the adhesive dries, trim the paper or fabric you’ve used as the cover.

 ‘Create’ Pocket Shrine (winged)